jspsych/jsPsych/README.md

 jsPsych was created by Josh de Leeuw ([@jodeleeuw](https://github.com/jodeleeuw)).

-There have been many [contributors](https://github.com/jspsych/jsPsych/blob/master/contributors.md) to the library.
+We're grateful for the many [contributors](https://github.com/jspsych/jsPsych/blob/master/contributors.md) to the library, and for the generous support from a [Mozilla Open Source Support (MOSS)](https://www.mozilla.org/en-US/moss/) award.
 Thank you!